Atul Gupta

 Overview

-Atul Gupta is an Assistant Professor in the department of Health Care Management at the Wharton School, University of Pennsylvania.
+Atul Gupta is an Assistant Professor in the department of Health Care Management at the Wharton School, University of Pennsylvania and Dorinda and Mark Winkelman Distinguished Faculty Scholar.
 He joined Wharton in 2017 from Stanford University, where he received his PhD in Economics.
 His research interests are in Applied Microeconomics, Health Care, Public Finance, and Industrial Organization.
 He is also a Senior Fellow at the Leonard Davis Institute for Health Economics and a Faculty Research Fellow at the National Bureau of Economic Research.

 His current research examines various determinants of productivity in US health care including provider payment contract reforms, the effects of ownership and organization structure, consolidation, the use of advertising, and the expansion of managed care in public insurance.